SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ```

 ---
-#### Create Settlement One-time Offer Factories
+#### Create Settlement OneTimeOffer Factories

 Create factory contracts for creating settlement `OneTimeOffer`s.
-The interfaces/templates for these are defined in the
+The factory interfaces and templates are defined in
-`settlement` folder at the base of this repository.
+the `settlement` folder at the base of this repository.

 ##### Input file format